mybonk/mybonk-wiki/docs/workshop-install-MYBONK-manually.md

 ### 1.3 ssh and auto login

-  The configuration is built on the orchestrator then pushed onto of the MY₿ONK console(s) over ssh.
+  The configuration is built on the orchestrator then pushed onto the MY₿ONK console(s) over ssh.

   As addressed in section "[Remote access](#remote-access)" in "0.
 Before you start" you need to understand ssh and public-private key pair relay well.